delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 >"I used to be terrified of phone calls.
 The idea of phoning someone was a no go for me.
 Having worked in a students union and at multiple events it was inevitable for me to phone people so I've gotten use to it.
 I'm still overcoming this but I'm not as bad as I was a year or two ago.
 I believe this won't be a problem at this company because I'm passionate for the cause of this company which would allow me to talk more on the phone to people revolving around this company.
 That's one of the reasons I want to join this company, because I get to do what I love and I get to push my boundaries and get out of my comfort zone, to grow both personally and professionally."

-Make it very clear that this question is as normal as giving your name and address, do not act like they are forcing information out of you.
+Make it very clear that this question is as normal as giving your name and address, do not act like they are forcing information out of you like you're some sort of foreign intelligence agent.

 Whatever you do, under all circumstances, NEVER ever EVER reply with any of these:

 * I'm a perfectionist!
-(If you do this honestly, you don't deserve the job.)
+(If you do this, honestly, you don't deserve the job.)
 * I work too hard
 * I don't have any!
 * Chocolate / food